Thesavagecoder7784/Quant-Finance/Algorithms/Portfolio & Risk Analysis/ReadMe.md

 ## Metrics
 1. Sharpe Ratio
+Metric used to assess the performance of an investment by measuring its risk-adjusted return.
+Basically, indicates the extra return given based on the unit risk taken

+Sharpe Ratio = (Rx - Rf)/StdDev Rx

+- Rx: Expected Portfolio Return
+- Rf: Risk Free Return
+- StdDev Rx: Standard Deviation of portfolio return/volatility

 2. Sortino Ratio
+Risk-adjusted performance measure that focuses on downside risk, indicating how much excess return an investment generates for each unit of downside risk.
+It's a modification of the Sharpe ratio, but unlike the Sharpe ratio, it only considers the standard deviation of negative returns when calculating risk, making it particularly useful for risk-averse investors.

 3. Maximum Drawdown (MDD)
+Risk management metric that quantifies the largest peak-to-trough decline in the value of an investment portfolio or trading account over a specific period.
+It is the worst-case scenario of losses until the portfolio reaches a new high.

+Maximum Drawdown = (Trough Value - Peak Value) / Peak Value

 4. Calmar Ratio
+Risk-adjusted performance measure that assesses the potential return of an investment relative to its maximum drawdown, which is the largest peak-to-trough decline during a specific period.
+Used to evaluate the performance of investments, particularly in hedge funds and commodity trading advisors.

+Calmar Ratio = Average Annual Rate of Return / Maximum Drawdown

 5. Beta (β)

 6. Jensen's Alpha (α)

 7. Treynor Ratio

 8. Value at Risk (VaR)

 9. Compound Annual Growth Rate (CAGR)

 ## Example output